albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/README.md

 - BigQuery

         Metrics worse than with Python, but still acceptable.
-AUC is quite good.
 ![alt](./pics/evaluate.png " ")

 - AutoML